Everest Base Camp Trek – 12 Days

 The Everest Base Camp Trek route goes through the Sagarmatha National Park.
 Hence, they need to obtain an entry permit.
 The costs for the entry permit are:

-• SAARC residents: Rs 1500 per person
+• SAARC Nationals: Rs 1500 per person

-• Non-SAARC residents: Rs 3000 per person
+• Non-SAARC Nationals: Rs 3000 per person

 Note: Children under the age of 10 get free entrance.
 Additionally, you can obtain the permit from Kathmandu or at the national park entrance.